yaya1426/monta-ai-backend-task/README.md

 - **Dependency Injection**: Simplifies the management of dependencies.
 - **Built-in Support for Authentication and Authorization**: Seamlessly integrates with Passport.js for handling authentication.
 - **Robust CLI**: Provides a robust CLI to create and manage various aspects of the application.

-## Technologies

-- **NestJS**: A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
-- **MongoDB**: A NoSQL database for storing user data and chat sessions.
-- **JWT (JSON Web Tokens)**: Used for secure user authentication and authorization.
-- **Passport.js**: Middleware for authentication, integrated with JWT for stateless sessions.
-- **Rate Limiter**: Built-in @Throttler for rate limiting requests that try to abuse the server.

 ## Installation